claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-2/b2bi-lab-day-2.md

 4.8.
 Sync the changes in Argo via the `ibm-sfg-b2bi-prod` argo application

 4.9.
 Now go to the Redhat Openshift Console and observe the number of pods for the `asi` and `ac` Sterling componets.

-If a pod starts using more than 20% of the allocated CPU the autoscaler is going to spin up a new pod
+If a pod starts using more than 20% of the allocated CPU the autoscaler is going to spin up a new pod.

    ![scaleup](https://github.com/user-attachments/assets/b87f4b71-d742-439e-9e20-1974e56d137d)